lfs26/444-personal-fin/README.md

 | UNIQUE(purchase_id, tag_id) | — | Prevents duplicate tag assignments | Ensures each tag is applied once per purchase |

 ## Relationships description
+Purchases → Categories
+Many‑to‑one

+Each purchase references exactly one category via category_id.

+Purchases ↔ Tags
+Many‑to‑many

+Implemented through purchase_tags.

+A purchase may have multiple tags; a tag may apply to many purchases.

+Recurring Bills
+Independent entity with no foreign keys.

 ## Page-by-page plan